Indochina Link Vietnam

 Compliance Risks & Common Failures

 Indochina Link Vietnam provides end-to-end PIT finalization services for FDI companies: residency determination, DTA optimization, eTax registration, and departure compliance.
-Contact our tax team for a payroll compliance review before the 2026 law transition.

 File Form 02/QTT-TNCN within 45 days of contract termination.
 Apply the 183-day test to determine residency for the partial year.
 Gather documents: labor contract, termination decision, tax withholding receipts, passport, work permit documents.
 Authorize your employer to file if you have only Vietnam employment income from that single employer, otherwise self-finalize.
 Request tax clearance letter (Form 08-MST)—required for work permit cancellation.